Shaping the Future in STEM

 Intel-logo-boxed.png

-Shaping the Future in STEM will deliver career development training and support services to 120 undergraduate College of Engineering students over 18 months beginning in the Fall of 2023.
+Shaping the Future in STEM will deliver career development activities and support services to undergraduate College of Engineering students during the Spring 2025 semester.

 This program provides students with career-focused mentoring and access to individualized and cohort-based programming to better connect students to career pathways and to improve career readiness and confidence.